AlexVRussell/Projects/README.md

 Dependencies

-Python 3.x
+-Python 3.x
-Pygame library
+-Pygame library

 How to Run

-Make sure Python and Pygame are installed on your system.
+-Make sure Python and Pygame are installed on your system.
 Run the code in a Python environment.
 The game window will open automatically, and the game will start.
 Use arrow keys to control the snake and eat the food.